AusraMundus/Ufo/README.md

 ### 🧪 Running tests

-There is no tests for this project.
+There are no tests for this project.

 ## 🙋‍♀️ Authors